nikic/nikic.github.com/_posts/2015-05-05-Internal-value-representation-in-PHP-7-part-1.markdown

 Motivation for change
 ---------------------

-Lets talk about sizes a bit (all sizes are for 64-bit systems): First of all, the `zvalue_value` union is 16 bytes large, because both the `str` and `obj` members have that size.
+Let's talk about sizes a bit (all sizes are for 64-bit systems): First of all, the `zvalue_value` union is 16 bytes large, because both the `str` and `obj` members have that size.
 The whole `zval` struct is 24 bytes (due to padding) and `zval_gc_info` is 32 bytes.
 On top of this, allocating the zval on the heap adds another 16 bytes of allocation overhead.
-So we end up using 48 bytes per zval - albeit this zval may be used by multiple places.
+So we end up using 48 bytes per zval - although this zval may be used by multiple places.

 At this point we can start thinking about the (many) ways in which this zval implementation is inefficient.
 Consider the simple case of a zval storing an integer, which by itself is 8 bytes.
 Additionally the type-tag needs to be stored in